Free AI Dungeon Master: Play D&D with AI for Free in 2026

 What happens when I run out of free rounds?

 Your campaign pauses but is not deleted or locked.
-You can either wait until the next month's 30 rounds arrive, or upgrade to a paid tier for immediate additional rounds.
+You can buy credit packs (1 credit = 3 rounds) or upgrade to a paid tier for more rounds.
 Your progress, character, and world are preserved.

 Is ChatGPT a viable free alternative to a dedicated AI Dungeon Master?